Fox Chapel senior among runners picking up wins at rain-softened TSTCA cross country meet

 North Allegheny’s Andrew Peigh followed Vaughan across the finish line a mere 5 seconds later.
 Seniors Max Smith (15:52.84) of Seneca Valley and David Black (15:53.34), Vaughan’s teammate at Fox Chapel, were third and fourth, respectively, finishing less than a second apart.

 “There are quite a lot of really, really good people here today,” Vaughan said.
-“I was thinking I was going to get maybe top 3, but first was a really big surprise, a very pleasant surprise.”
+“I was thinking I was going to get maybe top three, but first was a really big surprise, a very pleasant surprise.”

-Pine-Richland senior Maren Iski captured the Class 3A girls race in 18:06.13, outdistancing West Allegheny junior Grace Fritzman (18:18.54), who finished second, by nearly 13 seconds and Latrobe senior Emerson Skatell (18:22.15), who was third, by just over 16.
+Pine-Richland senior Maren Iski captured the Class 3A girls race in 18:06.13, outdistancing West Allegheny junior Grace Fritzman (18:18.54), who finished second, by nearly 13 seconds and Latrobe senior Emerson Skatell (18:22.15), who was third.

-In Class A, Neshannock senior Brendan Burns (16:13.45) took the top trophy in the boys race and Carlynton senior Bridget McNamara (19:55.74) won the girls heat.
+In Class A, Neshannock senior Brendan Burns (16:13.45) took the top trophy in the boys race, and Carlynton senior Bridget McNamara (19:55.74) won the girls heat.

 Teams participating represented mainly WPIAL schools, but the meet also attracted runners from as far away as Bradford, Punxsutawney and St. Marys in District 9 and Altoona in District 6.